School Start-up Supplement

 An annual school start-up supplement [see Rate Tables] may be provided to:

-- a family unit eligible for income assistance, disability assistance or hardship assistance if the family unit includes a child who is attending school full-time;
+- a family unit eligible for income assistance, disability assistance or hardship assistance if the family unit includes a person under 19 years of age who is attending school full-time;

 - a child in home of a relative (CIHR) who is attending school full-time.

 [For more information on the CIHR program, see Related Links – Child in Home of a Relative (CIHR).]